arashnm80/arashnm80.github.io/handbook/seven.md

 The plan is to start from almost hell and try to ascend to heaven.

-### Chapter 1: Free Fridays
-I am at the very first step.
-I have some resources like a little knowledge and money so I'm not starting from zero and I've experienced many ups and downs but there's a very very long path ahead.

 I'm gonna divide weeks into 2 parts:

-Free Fridays: Try to enjoy and to remember what am I fighting for
+Free days: Try to enjoy and to remember what am I fighting for
 - No work, no fight
-- Rest, sleep and do nothing
+- Rest, sleep and do nothing (what is called wasting time in fight days)
-- Watch best movies possible
-- Listen to best songs possible
+- Watch movies, listen to music, read books,(high rated or low rated, new or already wached, just for joy)
 - Spend time with best people possible
-- Eat best food possible
+- Eat and drink (healty or unhealty just for joy)

-Saturdays to Thursdays: Assault. to fight at the highest degree a human can
+Fight days: Assault. to fight at the highest degree a human can
 - The stricest level of working, fighting, working out, multitasking, ...
+(If the fight itslef is considered a play that's joyful or can be multitasked with joyful things without significant productivity decline it's ok)

+In the beginning I have some resources like a little knowledge, money, followers, friends, ... so I'm not starting from zero and I've experienced many ups and downs but there's a very very long path ahead.

+### Chapter 1: Free Fridays
 My first priority in this chapter is to get rid of anchors chained to my feet:
 sru and teacher tasks.